codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

   max-width="60%"
 %}

-{:start="4"}
+### Compare dependency versions and diffs across Environments

+Compare the versions of dependencies in the same application across different Environments.
+View detailed or summarized diffs for Helm charts, values, and Kubernetes resource definitions between an application in two or more Environments.

+* The tabular view displays a complete list of all dependencies and their versions across more than two Environments.
+* The YAML view displays a diff between two Environments.

+1. In the Codefresh UI, from the Ops in the sidebar, select [**Environments**](https://g.codefresh.io/2.0/environments?view=compact){:target="\_blank"}.
+1. Click the version number of the application.
-1. To compare the selected application with its counterparts in different Environments, enable **Compare**.
+1. To compare the versions of dependencies for the selected application across different Environments, enable **Compare**.
+1. Select the Environments to compare to.
+1. To compare the versions of the dependencies for the applications in the selected Environments, switch to **Table** view.

 {% include
 	image.html
 	lightbox="true"
+	file="/images/gitops-products/app-dependency-list.png"
+	url="/images/gitops-products/app-dependency-list.png"
+	alt="App dependencies and versions"
+	caption="App dependencies and versions" max-width="60%"
+%}

+{:start="6"}
+1. To see the actual diffs between the applications, switch to **YAML** view, and then toggle between **Full**/**Compact** views.

+{% include
+	image.html
+	lightbox="true"
 	file="/images/gitops-environments/version-compare-apps.png"
 	url="/images/gitops-environments/version-compare-apps.png"
-	alt="Compare versions dependencies of application in different Environments" caption="Compare versions dependencies of application in different Environments" max-width="60%"
+	alt="Compare versions of dependencies in different Environments" caption="Compare versions of dependencies in different Environments" max-width="60%"
 %}